 - "Nuisance Suits," The New Palgrave Dictionary of Economics and the Law , London: Macmillan Press,Peter Newman, editor, ISBN 1-56159-2153, May 1998.
 Nuisance suits can be defined a number of ways, explained a number of ways, and prevented in a number of ways.
 I survey them. http://rasmusen.org/published/Rasmusen_98.BOOK.nuisance.pdf

-- "Judicial Independence in Civil Law Regimes: Econometrics from Japan," (with J. Mark Ramseyer ), Journal of Law, Economics, and Organization (1997) 13: 259-286 (lead article).
+- J. Mark Ramseyer & Eric Rasmusen, "Judicial Independence in Civil Law Regimes: Econometrics from Japan," Journal of Law, Economics, and Organization (1997) 13: 259-286 (lead article).
 Translated and reprinted, Nihon ni okeru shiho no dokuritsu wo kensho suru [Examining Judicial Independence in Japan], Rebaiasan [Leviathan: The Japanese Journal of Political Science] (1998) 22: 116-149 (scanned here).
 Judges in Japan cannot be fired if their decisions offend the government, but they follow a career path in which the location and type of positions they hold may be subject to political influence.
 We have obtained a comprehensive record of career assignments for judges educated after the Second World War.
 We couple data on judicial output (the quantity and nature of a judge's opinions) with these career records.
-We examine judges who began their careers 1961-65, focussing on the Class of 1965, for whom we have determined the number of pro- and anti- government decisions.
+We examine judges who began their careers 1961-65, focussing on the Class of 1965, for whom we have determined the number of pro- and anti-government decisions.
 If the promotion process is politicized, the marginal impact of individual politically deviant cases will decline over the course of a judge's career, since the political opinions of older judges have already become clear to the administration.
 This does seem to be the case in our logit regressions.
-Data is here. pdf ( http://rasmusen.org/published/Rasmusen_97.JLEO.japan.pdf
+Data is here. (http://rasmusen.org/published/Rasmusen_97.JLEO.japan.pdf

 - Review Discussion: Game Theory and the Law (with Kenneth Dau- Schmidt, Michael Alexeev, Jeff Stake, and Bob Heidt), Law and Society Review .
 Our dialogue- form review of the 1994 book by Douglas Baird, Robert Gertner \& Randall Picker.
-Law and Society Review, 31: 613-629 (1997). pdf ( http://rasmusen.org/published/Rasmusen_97.LSR.baird.pdf
+Law and Society Review, 31: 613-629 (1997). (http://rasmusen.org/published/Rasmusen_97.LSR.baird.pdf

 - Public Policy and Economic Analysis, Moriki Hosoe and Eric Rasmusen, editors, Fukuoka, Japan: Kyushu University Press, 1997.
 A conference volume from the 1994 micro theory conference in Fukuoka.

 - ``Review of Game Theory and the Social Contract: Volume 1, Playing Fair by Ken Binmore, '' Journal of Economic Literature , (December 1995) 33: 1979-80.
-A review of Binmore's book using game theory in setting up foundations for constitutional theory. pdf ( http://rasmusen.org/published/Rasmusen_95JEL.binmore.pdf
+A review of Binmore's book using game theory in setting up foundations for constitutional theory. (http://rasmusen.org/published/Rasmusen_95JEL.binmore.pdf)

 - Games and Information: An Introduction to Game Theory, Second Edition.
 Cambridge, Mass: Blackwell Publishing, 1994.
 This is a genuinely new edition, expanding the book from 352 to 478 pages.
 New features include problem sets with detailed answers and sections on the Kyle model, signal jamming, supermodularity, government procurement, litigation games, and other topics.

-- "Cheap Bribes and the Corruption Ban: A Coordination Game among Rational Legislators," Public Choice (1994) 78: 305-327 (with J. Mark Ramseyer ).
+- J. Mark Ramseyer & Eric Rasmusen, "Cheap Bribes and the Corruption Ban: A Coordination Game among Rational Legislators," Public Choice (1994) 78: 305-327.
 Reprinted, The Economics of Corruption and Illegal Markets (Gianluca Fiorentini & Stefano Zamagni, eds.: Edward Elgar, 1999).
 Legislators in modern democracies (a) accept bribes that are small compared to value of the statutes they pass and (b) allow bans against bribery to be enforced.
 In our model of bribery, rational legislators accept bribes smaller not only than the benefit the briber receives but than the costs the legislators incur in accepting the bribes.
 Rather than risk this outcome, the legislators may be willing to suppress bribery altogether.
-The size of legislatures, the quality of voter information, the nature of party organization, and the structure of committees will all influence the frequency and size of bribes. pdf ( http://rasmusen.org/published/Rasmusen_94PUBCHO.bribes.pdf
+The size of legislatures, the quality of voter information, the nature of party organization, and the structure of committees will all influence the frequency and size of bribes. (http://rasmusen.org/published/Rasmusen_94PUBCHO.bribes.pdf)

 - ``Game Theory in Finance,'' The New Palgrave Dictionary of Money and Finance , edited by John Eatwell, Murray Milgate, and Peter Newman.
 New York: Stockton Press, 1992.
 A short survey of the use of game theory in finance.

-- ``Defining the Mean-Preserving Spread: 3-pt versus 4-pt,'' Decision Making Under Risk and Uncertainty: New Models and Empirical Findings , edited by John Geweke.
-Amsterdam: Kluwer, 1992 (with Emmanuel Petrakis ).
-ISBN: 0-7923-1904-4.
+- Emmanuel Petrakis & Eric Rasmusen, ``Defining the Mean-Preserving Spread: 3-pt versus 4-pt,'' pp. 53-60 of Decision Making Under Risk and Uncertainty: New Models and Empirical Findings , edited by John Geweke.
+Amsterdam: Kluwer, 1992, ISBN: 0-7923-1904-4.
 The standard way to define a mean-preserving spread is in terms of changes in the probability at four points of a distribution (Rothschild and Stiglitz ).
 Our alternative definition is in terms of changes in the probability at just three points.
-Any 4-pt mean- preserving spread can be constructed from two 3-pt mean-preserving spreads, and any 3-pt mean-preserving spread can be constructed from two 4-pt mean- preserving spreads.
+Any 4-pt mean- preserving spread can be constructed from two 3-pt mean-preserving spreads, and any 3-pt mean-preserving spread can be constructed from two 4-pt mean-preserving spreads.
 The 3-pt definition is simpler and more often applicable.
-It also permits easy rectification of a mistake in the Rothschild-Stiglitz proof that adding a mean- preserving spread is equivalent to other measures of increasing risk. pdf (http://rasmusen.org/published/Rasmusen_92BOOK.mps.pdf
+It also permits easy rectification of a mistake in the Rothschild-Stiglitz proof that adding a mean-preserving spread is equivalent to other measures of increasing risk. (http://rasmusen.org/published/Rasmusen_92BOOK.mps.pdf)

-- ``Are Equilibrium Strategies Unaffected by Incentives?''
-Journal of Theoretical Politics , (July 1992), 4: 343-357 (with Jack Hirshleifer).
+- Jack Hirshleifer & Eric Rasmusen, ``Are Equilibrium Strategies Unaffected by Incentives?''
+Journal of Theoretical Politics , (July 1992), 4: 343-357.
 Tsebelis proposed that in games such as the"Police Game"that have only a mixed strategy equilibrium, changing a player's payoff parameters will not affect his behavior.
-Care must be taken not to push this reasoning too far. pdf (http://rasmusen.org/published/hirshleifer-rasmusen.92.jtp.mixed.pdf
+Care must be taken not to push this reasoning too far. (http://rasmusen.org/published/hirshleifer-rasmusen.92.jtp.mixed.pdf

 - ``Managerial Conservatism and Rational Information Acquisition, '' Journal of Economics and Management Strategy (Spring 1992), 1(1): 175-202.
 Conservative managerial behavior can be rational and profit- maximizing.
 If the valuation of innovations contains white noise and the status quo would be preferred to random innovation, then any innovation that does not appear to be substantially better than the status quo should be rejected.
 The more successful the firm, the higher the threshold for accepting innovation should be, and the greater the conservative bias.
 Other things equal, more successful firms will spend less on research, adopt fewer innovations, and be less likely to advance the industry 's best practice. http://rasmusen.org/published/Rasmusen_92JEMS.conservatism.pdf

-- ``Naked Exclusion,'' American Economic Review (December 1991) 81: 1137-1145 (with J. Mark Ramseyer and John Wiley ).
-Exclusive- dealing contracts can be part of rational entry deterrence if there is even a small positive minimum efficient scale.
+- J. Mark Ramseyer, Eric Rasmusen & John Wiley, ``Naked Exclusion,'' American Economic Review (December 1991) 81: 1137-1145.
+Exclusive-dealing contracts can be part of rational entry deterrence if there is even a small positive minimum efficient scale.
 The excluder can get the other side of the market to agree to his exclusive contract without a side payment if they believe all others will sign too, and so the excluder's rivals will cease to exist. pdf( http://rasmusen.org/published/Rasmusen_91AER.exclusion.pdf).
 See also our reply to a comment/extension/correction by Siegel and Whinston (AER, March 1990: 90: 310-311) and longer comments (ascii)